Skip to main content

 • “Probably one of the best soundtracks in the history of the video game industry.”

-• “The soundtracks (AI-created) are hilarious and enhance the humor, fitting perfectly with the backwoods atmosphere.”
+• “The AI-created soundtracks are hilarious and make the whole thing even funnier, fitting the backwoods atmosphere.”

 • “The soundtracks (AI-created) are hilarious and make the whole thing even funnier and fit in with the backwoods atmosphere.”